VA Loan Manufactured Home

 Credit flexibility Often more flexible, lender-dependent Generally 620 minimum

-Lender availability Limited — many lenders opt out Broader, but still specialized
+Lender availability Limited — many lenders opt out Broader, but still specialized for manufactured

 Permanent foundation required Yes Yes